kevinkarbstein/GenomeXtract/README.md

 ### findGenome

-**This script automatically downloads and filters organellar and nuclear genome sequence(s) from the NCBI database.**
+**This script automatically downloads and filters organellar and nuclear genome sequence(s) from the NCBI database.
+Downloads can be filtered by maximum number of individuals per taxon and duplicate sequences regarding organellar genome sequences and assembly level and available gene annotations regarding nuclear genome sequences.**

 ```
 # basic code: